phoenix-rtos/phoenix-rtos-doc/libc/functions/p/putenv.part-impl.md

 # Synopsis

-`#include <stdlib.h>`</br>
+`#include <stdlib.h>`

-`int putenv(char *string);`</br>
+`int putenv(char *string);`

 ## Status

 Partially implemented

 ## Conformance

 IEEE Std 1003.1-2017

 ## Description

 The `putenv()` function shall use the string argument to set environment variable values.
-The string argument should point to a string of the form " name= value ".
+The string argument should point to a string of the form "name = value".
 The `putenv()` function shall make the value of the environment variable name equal to value by altering an existing variable or creating a new one.
 In either case, the string pointed to by string shall become part of the environment, so altering the string shall change the environment.

 The `putenv()` function need not be thread-safe.

 ## Return value

 Upon successful completion, `putenv()` shall return `0`; otherwise, it shall return a non-zero value and set `errno` to indicate the error.

 ## Errors

 The function may fail if:

- * `EINVAL` - The string argument doesn't contain `'='`.
+* [`EINVAL`] - The string argument doesn't contain `'='`.

- * `ENOMEM` - Insufficient memory was available.
+* [`ENOMEM`] - Insufficient memory was available.

 ## Tests